hckops/hckctl/README.md

 Designed to transparently run locally, remotely or integrated in pipelines and with guaranteed stability and backward compatibility over time.
 `hckctl` is free, open source and community driven, no vendor lock-in, extensible and built using native providers api.

-Leverage the cloud platform or request a dedicated managed cluster to:
+Leverage the cloud platform or request a dedicated managed environment to:
 * orchestrate complex attack scenarios
 * constantly probe and monitor your security posture
 * analyze, aggregate and export results via api